manyuanrong/dso/README.md

 Create and start a transaction.

 New `Model` instances must be obtained through `getModel(Model)`.
 Otherwise, it will not be controlled by transactions.
+Transaction takes a second `driverType:string` parameter which can be
+"MYSQL"| "POSTGRES" | "SQLITE" (ignores capitalization).

 ```ts
 const result = await dso.transaction<boolean>(async trans => {